dinithdiss/BlinkRelief/README.md

 ## Features
 - Showing rest time of eyes every 20 minutes and pop-up 20 seconds.
-- You can use .bat file to run this electron app (In-One-Click)
+- You can create .bat file to run this electron app (In-One-Click)

 ## Technology